DynamoDS/Dynamo/README.md

 ![Image](https://raw.github.com/ikeough/Dynamo/master/doc/distrib/Images/dynamo_logo_dark.png)

-#Visual Programming for BIM#

-## Description ##
-Dynamo extends the parametric functionality of Autodesk Revit.
-Dynamo aims to be accessible to both non-programmers and the programmers alike with the ability to visually script behavior, define custom nodes, and script using Python.
+Dynamo is a Visual Programming language that aims to be accessible to both non-programmers and the programmers alike.
+It gives users the ability to visually script behavior, define custom nodes, and script using Python.

+Dynamo runs as an addin on top of Autodesk Revit, extending the parametric functionality already provided.

 ## Contributors ##